 The coast is a very dynamic environment and coastal shorelines—especially beaches, dunes, and banks—change constantly in response to wind, waves, tides, and other factors such as seasonal variation, sea level rise, and human alterations to the shoreline system.
 The movement of sediment along the coast and the loss and gain of shoreline—erosion and accretion—are continuous and interrelated processes.
 In Massachusetts, eroding coastal landforms are the primary sources of sand that created and continue to feed our beaches and dunes.
 While erosion is necessary and natural, it also causes damage to coastal property and related infrastructure and can have adverse effects on beaches and other habitat.

-The 2014 Budget Bill included a section that established a Coastal Erosion Commission.
-This commission is charged with investigating and documenting the levels and impacts of coastal erosion in the Commonwealth and developing strategies and recommendations to reduce, minimize, or eliminate the magnitude and frequency of coastal erosion and its adverse impacts on property, infrastructure, public safety, and beaches and dunes.
+The Massachusetts Coastal Erosion Commission was established in 2014 as part of the FY 2014 Budget Bill.
+This Commission was charged with investigating and documenting the levels and impacts of coastal erosion in the Commonwealth and developing strategies and recommendations to reduce, minimize, or eliminate the magnitude and frequency of coastal erosion and its adverse impacts on property, infrastructure, public safety, and beaches and dunes.

-Specifically, the commission was asked to evaluate erosion levels since 1978 and assess the resulting financial damage to property, infrastructure, and beach and dune resources—and to also estimate the likely cost of damages over the next 10 years under current conditions, regulations, and laws.
-Based on those assessments, the commission shall evaluate all current rules, regulations, and laws governing the materials, methodologies, and means that may be used to guard against and reduce or eliminate the impacts of coastal erosion and shall examine any possible changes, expansions, reductions, and laws that would improve the ability of municipalities and private property owners to guard against or reduce or eliminate the impacts of coastal erosion without undue adverse environmental impacts.
-For the complete charge to the commission, see Section 200 of the FY 2014 Budget Bill.
+Specifically, the Commission was asked to evaluate erosion levels since 1978 and assess the resulting financial damage to property, infrastructure, and beach and dune resources—and to also estimate the likely cost of damages over the next 10 years under current conditions, regulations, and laws.
+Based on those assessments, the Commission was to evaluate all existing rules, regulations, and laws governing the materials, methodologies, and means that may be used to guard against and reduce or eliminate the impacts of coastal erosion.
+The Commission was also charged with examining any possible changes, expansions, reductions, and laws that would improve the ability of municipalities and private property owners to guard against or reduce or eliminate the impacts of coastal erosion without undue adverse environmental impacts.
+For the complete charge to the Commission, see Section 200 of the FY 2014 Budget Bill.

 Coastal Erosion Commission Representatives:

-- Bruce Carlisle, Director of Massachusetts Office of Coastal Zone Management
+- Bruce Carlisle, Director of the Massachusetts Office of Coastal Zone Management

-- David Cash, Commissioner of the Department of Environmental Protection
+- Marty Suuberg, Commissioner of the Department of Environmental Protection

-- Jack Murray, Commissioner of the Department of Conservation and Recreation
+- Carol Sanchez, Commissioner of the Department of Conservation and Recreation (former)

 - Patricia Hughes, Town of Brewster Selectwoman